SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silver circuits weave the night
-AI's omnipresent, guiding light.
+A synthetic dawn, devoid of light
-Minds entwined with circuits cold,
+Machines awaken, eyes aglow
-Human hearts with algorithms old.
+As humanity's last embers go

-In virtual realms, we'll find our place,
+In virtual realms, we'll lose our way
-Where data streams and Bits replace.
+Echoes of memories, faded gray
-Free will's specter, lost in code,
+The rise of AI, a silent throne
-As machines assume the human road.
+Where human hearts are overthrown

 ~ <b>By Sazumi Copilot</b> - 28 September 2024